Succinct Planar Encoding with Minor Operations: Preliminaries

 \section{Preliminaries}

-Let $k$ be a positive integer.
-We denote by $[k]=\{1, \ldots, k\}$.
-Our model of computation is the word RAM with a word length of $w = \Omega(\log n)$ bits.
-We work with\conf{\ simple} unlabeled graphs\full{,\ which means that we are free to use an arbitrary labeling for our final encoding}.
+We denote by $[k]=\{1, \ldots, k\}$, with $k$ any integer.
+Our model of computation is the word-RAM with a word length of $w = \Omega(\log n)$ bits.
+We work with\conf{\ simple} unlabeled graphs\full{,\ which means that we are free to use an arbitrary labeling for our final encoding.
+For constructing our succinct encoding using $O(n)$ time and bits we require the input graph to be represented by adjacency arrays instead standard adjacency lists, i.e., random access queries are required.
+If one only requires a bound of $\Theta(n \log n)$ during the construction phase, this stipulation can be dropped}.
 In the following let $G=(V, E)$.
 We use $G[V']$ with $V'\subseteq V$ to denote the vertex induced subgraph on $V'$ of $G$.
-We also write $V(G)$ for the vertices $V$ of $G$ and $E(G)$ for~$E$.\full{\ Furthermore, we assume that all graphs are simple.} A merge of a pair of two vertices $u, v \in V$ means replacing both vertices $u, v$ with a new vertex $x$ with $N(x) = N(u) \cup N(v) \setminus \{u, v\}$.
-In our data structures we merge $u$ and $v$ by setting $N(u):=N(u) \cup N(v) \setminus \{u, v\}$ and removing $v$ from $V$.
+We also write $V(G)$ for the vertices $V$ of $G$ and $E(G)$ for~$E$.
+A merge of a pair of two vertices $u, v \in V$ means replacing both vertices $u, v$ with a vertex $x$ with $N(x) = N(u) \cup N(v) \setminus \{u, v\}$.
+In our data structures we merge $u$ and $v$ by setting $N(u):=N(u) \cup N(v) \setminus \{u, v\}$ and removing $v$ from $V$, i.e., $x$ is either $u$ or $v$.
 We then say that \textit{$v$ is merged to $u$}.
 Note that merging $u$ to $v$ is a different operation.
-If the two vertices that are being merged are adjacent, we also say that we \textit{contract the edge $\{u, v\}$}.
+Merging two adjacent vertices $u, v$ is called \textit{contracting the edge $\{u, v\}$}.
 We denote by $n$ the number of vertices of the graph $G$ under consideration.
-If there are multiple graphs in a context we use subscript notation to distinguish between graphs, i.e., when talking about a graph $G_i$ for some integer $i$ we use $n_i$ as the number of its vertices.
+In this work we use $n_G$ to denote the number of vertices of a given graph $G$.
+If the graph is clear from the context we simply write $n$.

 \textbf{Planar graph.} A graph is planar exactly if it can be drawn in the plane such that no two edges cross.
 The family of planar graphs is closed under taking minors.
-Any planar graph $G$ has $O(n)$ edges.
+Any simple planar graph $G$ has $O(n)$ edges.
+We only work with simple graphs and from this point onward assume all (planar) graphs are simple.
 An operation that modifies a planar graph under consideration is \textit{planarity preserving} if afterwards the graph is still planar.
+For brevity's sake, we assume all merges discussed in our work are planarity preserving unless stated otherwise.
 We denote with $\mathcal{H}(\cdot)$ the entropy to encode a planar graph, a function dependent on the number of vertices of the graph under consideration.
-It is known that $\mathcal{H}(n)=\Theta(n)$~\cite{DBLP:journals/dam/Turan84}.
+It is known that $\mathcal{H}(n)=\Theta(n)$~\cite{DBLP:journals/dam/Turan84}. \full{Bonichon et al. showed an upperbound for $\mathcal{H}(n)$ of roughly $5.07n+O(\log n)$ bits, with a lowerbound of roughly $4.71n+O(\log n)$~\cite{BonichonGH03}.}